asadikhan/CSharpIPWorksFileMailerSample/README.md

 ![Alt text](./images/hotmail-step4.png)
 - Click on the create app password link and your new app password will be displayed
 ![Alt text](./images/hotmail-step5.png)
-- Copy the app password and use the generated password in the appsettings.config above.git
+- Copy the app password and use the generated password in the appsettings.config above.